fedora-infra/fedimg/docs/services/ec2.md

 determine the health of the new AMI.
 It is the second instance that is created during the EC2 service.

+## Process

+When the uploader calls on the EC2 service, the following happens:

+1. The AWS AMI list in `/etc/fedimg.cfg` is read in.

+2. A utility instance is deployed using the properties from the first item in the AMI list.

+3. The utility instance uses `curl` to pull down the `.raw.xz` image file and writes it to a blank volume.
+This volume is then snapshotted and subsequently destroyed.

+4. The volume snapshot is used to register the image as an AMI.
+Images are registered with both standard and GP2 volume types, as well as with both paravirtual and HVM virtualization.

+5. The utility instance is shut down, and a test instance is started, using the AMI that was just registered.

+6. The test script (configured in `/etc/fedimg.cfg`) is executed on the test node.
+If it exits with status code 0, the tests are considered to have passed.
+(In the future, [Tunir](http://tunir.readthedocs.org/en/latest/) will be used for testing.)

+7. If the tests passed, the AMI is copied to all other EC2 regions.

+8. All AMIs are made public.

+Fedmsgs are emitted throughout this process, notifying when an image upload or test is started, completed, or fails.

 ## Custom exceptions

 The EC2 service defines three custom exceptions that can be raised by the service.